Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/typography.md

 | Caption  | 12   | 12   | 12   | 12   | 12   |
 | Eyebrow  | 14   | 14   | 14   | 14   | 14   |

-Two coincidences here are intentional.
-Subhead matches Title 1 at the smallest size only; the two sit in different regions of the page and are told apart by weight and colour.
+Subhead matches Title 1 at the smallest size only; the two sit in different regions of the page and are differentiated by weight and colour.
 Lead sits above Title 4 at every width, because Lead is body-tier emphasis rather than a rung of the heading ladder, so an introductory paragraph reading slightly larger than a fourth-level subheading is expected.

 #### Product sizes at each breakpoint